hello-robot/stretch_tutorials/getting_started/safety_guide.md

 ![](./images/warning_rs.png)

-The Stretch RE1 is a potentially dangerous machine with safety hazards. **If improperly used it can cause injury or death.**
+The Stretch RE1 and RE2 are potentially dangerous machine with safety hazards. **If improperly used it can cause injury or death.**

 * **All users must carefully read the following safety information prior to using the robot.**
 * Anyone near the robot who has not read this safety information must be closely supervised at all times and made aware that the robot could be dangerous.